nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 #### Uploading and Downloading Files and Folders

-`rclone` support a variety of options to allow you to Copy, Sync and Move files from one destination to another.
+`rclone` support a variety of options to allow you to copy, sync, and move files from one destination to another.

-A simple example of this can be seen below, where we copy (Upload) the file "upload.me" to the `<your-directory>` directory:
+A simple example of this can be seen below where we copy/upload the file `upload.me` to the `<your-directory>` directory:

     rclone copy "./upload.me" "nerc:<your-directory>/"

-Another example, to copy (Download) the file "upload.me" from the `<your-directory>` directory to your local:
+Another example, to copy/download the file `upload.me` from the remote directory, `<your-directory>`, to your local machine:

     rclone -P copy "nerc:<your-directory>/upload.me" "./"

-Also, to **Sync** files into  to the `<your-directory>` directory - try with `--dry-run` first
+Also, to **Sync** files into the `<your-directory>` directory it's recommended to first try with `--dry-run` first.
+This will give you a preview of what would be synced without actually performing any transfers.

     rclone --dry-run sync /path/to/files nerc:<your-directory>